ClusteringHigh availabilitySet up HA cluster with K8s

 Setting up the cluster

-Although many configuration options exist, especially for networking, the overall workflow for creating a Memgraph HA cluster is always the same:
+Although many configuration options exist, especially for networking, the workflow for creating a Memgraph HA cluster follows these steps:

 1. Provision the Kubernetes cluster.
 Ensure your nodes, storage, and networking are ready.